About Me

 Radial velocities from high resolution spectroscopy are useful for eliminating degeneracies in orbit fitting, because they provide a third dimension of information to orbit fitting.
 In particular,

 they can remove the degeneracy between the longitude of ascending node (Ω) and the argument of periapsis (ω), as well as helping with the eccentricity-inclination degeneracy of orbits.
-The companion to the 1RXS J034231.8+121622 system presented an unconstrained orbit fit.

 I used high resolution spectroscopy from the Keck Planet Imager and Characterizer (KPIC) and a new astrometric measurement from Keck/NIRC2 to re-calculate the system's mass and orbit, finding a better constrained orbit for the companion.